malalimanvith/Custom-E3Max-Hemera/README.md

 # Cura-Profiles
-This branch stores printer profiles meant to be used with the G-code slicer Ultimaker Cura.
+This branch stores custom profiles and materials meant to be used with the G-code slicer Ultimaker Cura.